 The effects of climate change are being felt on organic vegetable farms in the upper Midwest.
 Bigger and more frequent rain events cause erosion, delay planting, and hamper weed control.
 This project will explore using living aisles and no-till planting strips to mitigate the impacts of intense rains linked to climate change.
 Both practices are known to reduce erosion, improve soil permeability, and increase soil quality, making them logical choices for resilient farming systems.
 However, concerns about reduced yield, increased labor, and overall weed control mean that neither practice is commonly used on organic vegetable farms.
-This proposal is designed to address farmers’ concerns and develop no-till techniques that can be incorporated into diversified vegetable systems.
+This project is designed to address farmers’ concerns and develop no-till techniques that can be incorporated into diversified vegetable systems.

 - Assess the effectiveness of three planting strip treatments between living clover aisles